camunda/camunda-docs/docs/reference/feel/language-guide/feel-data-types.md

 date and time("2015-09-18T10:31:10@Europe/Paris")
 ```

-### Days-Time-Duration
+### Days-time-duration

 A duration based on seconds.
-It can contain days, hours, minutes and seconds.
+It can contain days, hours, minutes, and seconds.

 * Format: `PxDTxHxMxS`
 * Java Type: `java.time.Duration`